A pet emergency is every dog and cat parent’s worst nightmare. According to CNBC, one-third of pets will experience an emergency each year (1).

 - Seizure: Cushion your pet’s head and avoid being bitten.

 - Choking: Carefully try to sweep the back of your pet’s throat or firmly pat his or her back to attempt to dislodge a foreign object.
-Take care not to avoid bites.
+Take care to avoid bites.

 - Poison ingestion: Call your vet or a pet poison control hotline for advice.
 As mentioned, never induce vomiting in your pet unless directed by a veterinary professional.